 Although the current spouse’s income is not to be included in calculating the parent’s income, at least one court in New Jersey has held that the current spouse’s income is still relevant in determination of the ‘financial resources of a parent’ and that information can impact an obligation to pay college expenses.
 Ronald Lieberman, a partner with the firm, shares that “recent trends in the law have revealed that many individuals with children are remarrying.
 There are numerous issues that arise when the remarriage occurs and a prior spouse commences litigation against you.
 If you are in that situation, this firm can help you with that process”.

 For more information, please contact Cheryl Betten, our Firm Administrator, at our Haddonfield offices by dialing (856) 428-8334 x 258, and she will gladly schedule an initial consultation for you with one of our experienced New Jersey family law lawyers after a conflicts check is performed.
-An experienced and highly credentialed New Jersey divorce lawyer from Adinolfi & Lieberman is available today to discuss your immediate legal needs in a personal and confidential setting.
+An experienced and highly credentialed New Jersey divorce lawyer from Adinolfi & Packman is available today to discuss your immediate legal needs in a personal and confidential setting.